 JAMES R. REYNOLDS - Occupation: Executive Director, Brethren in Christ Foundation, Inc., since November 1, 2017.
-Age: 62.
+Age: 63.
 Mr. Reynolds served as the Controller of the Foundation from 2006 until his appointment as Executive Director.
 From 1987 to 2006 served as Director of Finance, Pennsylvania School Boards Association Insurance Trust.
 Mr. Reynolds served as Accounting Manager and Controller for a variety of businesses prior to joining PSBA.
+Mr.

-Mr. Reynolds completed his Accounting education at Delaware Tech in Georgetown, DE.
+Reynolds completed his Accounting education at Delaware Tech in Georgetown, DE.
 A member of Mt.
 Calvary United Methodist Church, Harrisburg, PA.
 Mr. Reynolds serves as Administrative Council Chair and has also served Financial Secretary.
 He also serves as Vice President of the CD Girls Soccer Boosters.
 While a member of Centenary United Methodist Church he served as Chair of the Church Council, Board of Trustees president, Council on Ministries board member and as Vice President of the Men's Club.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.

 JOHN H. BURNS - Occupation: Loan Officer and Director of Operations, Brethren in Christ Foundation, Inc. since June 14, 2010.
-Age: 63.
+Age: 64.
 From June 1987 through June 2010, Mr. Burns worked for Henry Company, a manufacturing firm, in Research and Development in a variety of roles, eventually rising to Technical Director.
 He holds a Bachelor of Science degree in chemical engineering from the University of Pennsylvania in Philadelphia, PA.
 Mr. Burns is a member of Summit View Brethren in Christ Church in New Holland, PA, where he leads a small group and is a former member of the Church Board.
+It is currently anticipated that Mr. Burns will retire from his position during the 2025 calendar year and that Jonathan Owen, currently the Foundation's Loan and Operations Officer, will fill Mr. Burns' role upon his retirement.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.

 DAVID W. FISH - Occupation: Controller, Brethren in Christ Foundation, Inc. since September 1, 2018.
-Age: 32.
+Age: 33.
 Mr. Fish served as an Auditor with Capin Crouse LLP from June 2014 through August 2018 and was an intern with the Brethren in Christ Foundation from August 2012 through April 2013.
-Mr. Fish graduated from Messiah University and obtained his CPA license in
+Mr. Fish graduated from Messiah University and obtained his CPA license in Pennsylvania.

-Pennsylvania.
 He attends Mechanicsburg Brethren in Christ Church.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.

 SEAN KLECKNER - Occupation: Account Officer, Brethren in Christ Foundation, Inc. Since September 16, 2021.
-Age: 33.
+Age: 34.
 Mr. Kleckner served as Corporate Recruiter for Select Medical, Inc. from April 2015 through September 2021.
 Prior to joining Select Medical, he was employed by Computer Aid, Inc. as a Technical Recruiter.
-Mr. Kleckner graduated from Geneva College with a bachelor's degree in Business Administration with a focus on Marketing in 2013.
+Mr. Kleckner graduated from Geneva College with a bachelor's degree in business administration with a focus on Marketing in 2013.
 He attends Mechanicsburg Brethren in Christ Church.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.